matuteiglesias/journal/content/Business/2025-07-28_Structured_Weekly_Planning_and_Video_Script_Develo.md

 **🕒 07:30–08:10**
 **🏷️ Labels**: Video Script, Weekly Planning, Task Management, Calendar Optimization, Onboarding Manual
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a structured video script and establish a comprehensive weekly planning framework to enhance productivity and task management.
+The session aimed to develop a structured video script and establish a comprehensive weekly planning framework to enhance [[productivity]] and [[task management]].

 ### Key Activities
 1. **Video Script Development**: A structured script for a video presentation by Matías Iglesias was outlined, focusing on a unique narrative tone and symbolic elements to create a compelling impression.
 The script included detailed segments with motivations and advice for delivery.